getsentry/sentry.engineering/data/blog/building-a-product-tour-in-react.md

 ## So, it’s done?

 Nope.
 I was the first ‘user’ of the new tour API for the issue details page, so I missed some of the usability pitfalls.
 I had put together the basics; some tests, a [storybook](https://storybook.js.org/) page and doc strings where they were relevant, but an outside perspective helps quite a bit.
-Soon after the first tour launched, we wanted to build another for some new navigation updates, and @Malachi Willey  found a few quality of life improvements:
+Soon after the first tour launched, we wanted to build another for some new navigation updates, and [Malachi](https://github.com/malwilley) found a few quality of life improvements:

 - [[#87810](https://github.com/getsentry/sentry/pull/87810)] Often times, `dispatch(...)` calls would need to be followed by some callback (perhaps tracking analytics, making an API request, etc.) but side-effects are not permitted in a reducer function.
 Instead, we can allow the hook to couple the action dispatch + callback, and we could use the function without repeating ourselves all over!
 - [[#87805](https://github.com/getsentry/sentry/pull/87805)] I had coupled some state for whether or not a tour was actually available to the current user that ended up complicating things.
 The tour itself doesn’t need to keep track of it’s availability, since that’s highly dependent on the tour.
 Instead, let it worry about managing the steps, and navigation, while we control access to the tour from outside these components.